Our news

 Why Climb Mount Meru?

 Mount Meru is often described as Tanzania’s hidden gem.
 The climb is scenic, peaceful, and incredibly diverse.
 On the first day, you walk through open savannah accompanied by an armed ranger, where you may encounter giraffes, zebras, buffalo, and antelopes.
-Few mountains in the world offer such a start to a trekking adventure.
+Few mountains in the world offer such a start to a trekking adventure, and embarking on the Mount Meru climb provides a chance to see Tanzania’s beauty up close.

 Professional Guided Mount Meru Tours